• Skip to primary navigation

 living room with mid-century chair, art, and side table with text where to find the best mid-century modern decor for your home

-While my heart cherishes true vintage pieces, especially those with a familial history, I acknowledge the practicality of incorporating new elements into the mix.
+While I adore true vintage, especially those with a familial history, I acknowledge the practicality of incorporating new elements into the mix.
 This is especially true when raising small children, as authentic vintage pieces may pose concerns with lead content.
 I gravitate towards non-painted or fabric items in the vintage realm for safety, reserving the cherished painted pieces for display in a secure cabinet.

 Where You Can Buy Mid-Century Modern Decor